 Diversity and Inclusion Advocate | Journalist | Lawyer

-A graduate of the University of Toronto’s Faculty of Law, Hadiya is a researcher, consultant, broadcast commentator, and former podcast host.
+A graduate of the University of Toronto’s Faculty of Law, Roderique is a researcher, consultant, broadcast commentator, and former podcast host.
 An award-winning writer, she has bylines in The Globe and Mail, The Walrus, The National Post, This Magazine, and Elle.
-She also holds an M.A. in Criminology, and is currently a Ph.D. candidate in Organizational Behaviour and Human Resources Management at the University of Toronto’s Rotman School of Management.
+She also holds an M.A. in Criminology, and a Ph.D. in Organizational Behaviour and Human Resources Management from the University of Toronto’s Rotman School of Management.
 As a researcher, she broadly examines how race, gender, and parenthood shape perceptions and relationships in the workplace.

-In 2018, Hadiya was named one of Canadian Lawyers’ 25 Most Influential Lawyers, and she was recognized with the Rising Star award from the Canadian Association of Black Lawyers.
+In 2018, Roderique was named one of Canadian Lawyers’ 25 Most Influential Lawyers, and she was recognized with the Rising Star award from the Canadian Association of Black Lawyers.